 3: the CJ Interpretation of Roguelike

 Roguelike is a term that will be used in this blog, and since it´s meaning can be nebulous I feel I should define what it means in the context of this blog so when I say that X or Y mechanic helps the game feels more like a roguelike, readers can understand what I am talking about.
-I have always seem this definition as more fuzzy, then binary.
-This is not meant to define a hard line n what is or isn´t a roguelike, nor is it meant to supplant any other roguelike definition.
+I have always seem this definition as more fuzzy, then binary and will probably be tweaked and improved as Lenurian´s development advances.
+This is not meant to define a hard line on what is or isn´t a roguelike, nor is it meant to supplant any other roguelike definition.

 The idea is to focus on general principles rather then specific mechanics as mentioned in the previous article, and according to the below quote: